hhkaos/hhkaos.github.io/docs/developers/educational-developers-channels.md

 - [sitepoint.com](https://www.sitepoint.com/write-for-us/): Learn HTML, CSS, JavaScript, PHP, Ruby, ...
 - [smashingmagazine.com/write-for-us/](http://www.smashingmagazine.com/write-for-us/): Articles for web designers and developers
 - [css-tricks.com](https://css-tricks.com/guest-posting/): Tips, Tricks, and Techniques on using CSS.
-- [techcrunch.com](https://techcrunch.com/2019/11/20/submit-a-guest-post-to-extra-crunch/): experiences about starting, growing or funding a tech company.
+- [techcrunch.com](https://techcrunch.com/2019/11/20/submit-a-guest-post-to-extra-crunch/): experiences about starting, growing, or funding a tech company.
 - [The New Stack](https://thenewstack.io/contributions/): For developers and engineers building and managing new stacks around the world that are built on open source technologies and distributed infrastructures.
-- [SD Times](https://sdtimes.com/sd-times-magazine/guest-view-guidelines/): Software Development Times, better known as SD Times, is a magazine published by D2 Emerge, in both a print version and an on-line electronic edition.
+- [SD Times](https://sdtimes.com/sd-times-magazine/guest-view-guidelines/): Software Development Times, better known as SD Times, is a magazine published by D2 Emerge, in both a print version and an online electronic edition.
 - [AppDeveloperMagazine.com](https://appdevelopermagazine.com/Submission-Guidelines): App Developer Magazine is an app programming and software tech media property, dedicated to covering news, and stories for iOS iPhone, Android, Gaming, IoT, VR, and AR app developers.
 - [Dzone.com](https://dzone.com/pages/submission-guidelines)  the premier \#developer community.
 Tips on \#Java, \#webdev, \#integrations, #database, and more.
-- [DevOps.com](https://devops.com/about/): DevOps.com has the largest collection of original content related to DevOps on the web and one of the top result for DevOps-related search terms.
+- [DevOps.com](https://devops.com/about/): DevOps.com has the largest collection of original content related to DevOps on the web and one of the top results for DevOps-related search terms.
 - [HackerNoon.com](https://help.hackernoon.com/submit-a-story-checklist): how hackers start their afternoons. where 25k+ tech pros publish stories & expertise for 4M+ monthly readers. have a dope story?.
 - [Business Insider](https://www.businessinsider.com/how-to-write-for-business-insider-2020-4): Insider tells the global tech, finance, markets, media, healthcare, and strategy stories you want to know.
 - [geopois.com](https://geopois.com/contacto) (Spanish): Aprende Tecnologías Geoespaciales, somos especialistas en sistemas de información geográfica, base de datos espaciales y visores online web mapping.